cornerstone-consulting/INFIODocs/infio-docs.md

 #### 3. License manager

 AWS License Manager must be configured to manage and track licenses for EC2 instances.
-Ensure proper license configurations are set up and associated with instances.
+Ensure proper license configurations are set up and associated with instances, and attach the required IAM role (AWSLicenseManagerInstanceServiceRolePolicy) for license compliance.---
----

 ### Prerequisites Checklist